-For 2019 entry, applicants may apply to JS1071 for admission to the School of Data Science with an undeclared major (students have a free choice of majors after one year of study), or to JS1072 and JS1073 for entry to the major direct:
+For 2019 entry, applicants may apply to JS1071 for admission to the School of Data Science with an undeclared major (students have a free choice of major after one year of study), or to JS1072 and JS1073 for direct entry to the major:

 Changes to Admission Score Calculation

-For 2019 entry, the admission score calculation is based on ‘4 core subjects + 2 elective subjects’, except for the following programme:
+For 2019 entry, the admission score calculation is based on ‘four core subjects + two elective subjects’, except for the following programme.

 For some programmes, changes have also been made to the weightings applied to individual subjects.

-For details of our score calculations, please click here.
+For details of our score calculation process, please click here.